joshvera/effects/README.md

 # Example: Teletype DSL

-Here's what using Freer looks like:
+Here's what using Effects looks like:

 ```haskell
 {-# LANGUAGE GADTs #-}